*This post may contain affiliate links. Please see my disclosure for more details!*

 - Leave your chocolate to cool slightly!

-- Add in the melted Chocolate, and whisk again till smooth!
+- Add in the melted chocolate, and whisk again until smooth!

 For the Decoration!

 - Melt your two chocolates together and drizzle over the cheesecake!

 - Whisk together your double cream and icing sugar, and pipe onto your cheesecake!